 - Enabling IPv6

-- Configuring the Barracuda Web Application Firewall with IPv6 Addresses
+- Configuring the Barracuda Web Application Firewall with IPv6 addresses

 Configuring the Barracuda Web Application Firewall with IPv6 Addresses

-Before configuring IPv6 services, you need to assign IPv6 addresses to the interfaces on the BASIC > IP Configuration page.
+Before configuring IPv6 services, you must assign IPv6 addresses to the interfaces on the BASIC > IP Configuration page.
 Only then can you connect to an IPv6 network.
 By default, the Barracuda Web Application Firewall accepts traffic only from IPv4 networks, and drops all IPv6 traffic.
 When IPv6 is enabled, the Barracuda Web Application Firewall accepts both IPv4 and IPv6 traffic.
-The IPv6 address for interfaces can be configured in the WAN IPv6 Configuration, LAN IPv6 Configuration and Management IPv6 Configuration sections.
+The IPv6 address for interfaces can be configured in the WAN IPv6 Configuration, LAN IPv6 Configuration, and Management IPv6 Configuration sections.
 For detailed configuration instructions, click Help on that page.

 Configuring IPv6 Services

-The following table lists the various interfaces to Services that can be used when IPv6 is enabled:
+The following table lists the various interfaces to services that can be used when IPv6 is enabled:

-Used when the complete network setup is being migrated to support IPv6 based addressing.
+Used when the complete network setup is being migrated to support IPv6-based addressing.

 |IPv6||IPv4||Used when you wish to publish IPv6 addresses for web applications without changing the addressing in your internal network.|

-|IPv4||IPv6||Used when third party applications connecting to your applications are not yet ready to communicate via IPv6.|
+|IPv4||IPv6||Used when third-party applications connecting to your applications are not yet ready to communicate via IPv6.|

 |IPv4||IPv4||Used in current deployments without any IPv6 support.|